numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - 2x dx + 2y dy = 0
         - 2y dy = - 2x dx
         - 2y (dy/dx) = - 2x
-            - Note that 2y is a coefficient and when dividing an entire product by something, only the differential part (dy or dx) participates in the division operation.
+            - Note that 2y is a coefficient and when dividing an entire product with a differential, only the differential part (dy or dx) participates in the division operation.
 The coefficient 2y stays as a multiplier
         - dy/dx = -2x/(2y)
         - dy/dx = -x/y
     - The equation 2x dx + 2y dy = 0 is a differential equation, and dividing by dx converts it to the derivative notation dy/dx